carpentries/instructor-training/_episodes/15-lesson-study.md

 > b) make learners aware of their accomplishment?
 > Keep in mind that formative assessment can take many forms, including multiple
 > choice questions, faded examples, spontaneous questions and calls for sticky
-> notes.
+> notes, provided that *all learners are evaluated*.
 Write some notes or thoughts about this process in the Etherpad for
 > discussion.
 >
 > This exercise and discussion should take about 10 minutes.